ehuckriede/Toronto_renting_regulations/README.md

 ## Running instructions

-During this project, multiple directories were used.
-These directories should be run in the following order:
+During this project, multiple subdirectories were used.
+Within the subdirectory 'src', the code is stored within R scripts.
+These scripts can be run automatically by running the makefile within the repository.
+[Make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/) will run the scripts in the following order:

-1. data/Data.R
+1. src/datapreparation/get_data.R
-2. code/preparation.R
+2. src/datapreparation/Data_Merging.R
-3. code/analysis.R
+3. src/datapreparation/Data_Transformation.R
-4. code/figures.R
+4. src/datapreparation/Data_Cleaning.R
-5. Knit report
+5. ...

 ## More resources